-Why? - Because there is no doubt in the scientific community that chronic inflammation causes health problems and diseases.
+That’s why there is no doubt in the scientific community that chronic inflammation causes health problems and diseases.
 These include allergies, asthma, arthritis, cancer, diabetes, Parkinson’s Disease, Alzheimer’s, heart disease and obesity.

 There is also no doubt that there are many things that can cause chronic inflammation in your body, some you may not even know about.

 When I started writing this article I checked to see what you wanted to know about inflammation.
 Besides general information under the search term inflammation, you wanted to know what foods triggered inflammation.

 And that’s good that you’re aware of the connection between some foods and body inflammation.
 There are a lot of foods that trigger inflammation in your body.
 Things like sugar, foods high in saturated fats like red meat and dairy, trans fats, refined carbohydrates like white flour and foods high in Omega 6 are all sources of body inflammation.

 For example, if you eat more sources of Omega 6, (mayo, salad dressings, corn, safflower, soy, peanut and vegetable oils) than Omega 3 (fish, chia seeds), your 6:3 ratio could be high and this creates body inflammation.
 It’s estimated that the typical American diet creates a ratio of 17:1.